MicrosoftDocs/sql-docs/docs/relational-databases/in-memory-oltp/estimate-memory-requirements-for-memory-optimized-tables.md

 # Estimate Memory Requirements for Memory-Optimized Tables
 [!INCLUDE [SQL Server Azure SQL Database Azure SQL Managed Instance](../../includes/applies-to-version/sql-asdb-asdbmi.md)]

 Memory-optimized tables require that sufficient memory exist to keep all of the rows and indexes in memory.
-Because memory is a finite resource, it is important that you understand and manage memory usage on your system.
+Because memory is a finite resource, it's important that you understand and manage memory usage on your system.
 The topics in this section cover common memory use and management scenarios.

-Whether you are creating a new memory-optimized table or migrating an existing disk-based table to an [!INCLUDE[hek_2](../../includes/hek-2-md.md)] memory-optimized table, it is important to have a reasonable estimate of each table's memory needs so you can provision the server with sufficient memory.
+Whether you're creating a new memory-optimized table or migrating an existing disk-based table to an [!INCLUDE[hek_2](../../includes/hek-2-md.md)] memory-optimized table, it's important to have a reasonable estimate of each table's memory needs so you can provision the server with sufficient memory.
 This section describes how to estimate the amount of memory that you need to hold data for a memory-optimized table.

-If you are contemplating migrating from disk-based tables to memory-optimized tables, before you proceed in this topic, see the topic [Determining if a Table or Stored Procedure Should Be Ported to In-Memory OLTP](../../relational-databases/in-memory-oltp/determining-if-a-table-or-stored-procedure-should-be-ported-to-in-memory-oltp.md) for guidance on which tables are best to migrate.
+If you're contemplating migrating from disk-based tables to memory-optimized tables, before you proceed in this topic, see the topic [Determining if a Table or Stored Procedure Should Be Ported to In-Memory OLTP](../../relational-databases/in-memory-oltp/determining-if-a-table-or-stored-procedure-should-be-ported-to-in-memory-oltp.md) for guidance on which tables are best to migrate.
 All the topics under [Migrating to In-Memory OLTP](./plan-your-adoption-of-in-memory-oltp-features-in-sql-server.md) provide guidance on migrating from disk-based to memory-optimized tables.

 ## Basic Guidance for Estimating Memory Requirements

 Starting with [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)], there is no limit on the size of memory-optimized tables, though the tables do need to fit in memory.
-In [!INCLUDE[ssSQL14](../../includes/sssql14-md.md)] the supported data size is 256GB for SCHEMA_AND_DATA tables.
+In [!INCLUDE[ssSQL14](../../includes/sssql14-md.md)] the supported data size is 256 GB for SCHEMA_AND_DATA tables.

 The size of a memory-optimized table corresponds to the size of data plus some overhead for row headers.
 When migrating a disk-based table to memory-optimized, the size of the memory-optimized table will roughly correspond to the size of the clustered index or heap of the original disk-based table.

 Indexes on memory-optimized tables tend to be smaller than nonclustered indexes on disk-based tables.
 The size of nonclustered indexes is in the order of `[primary key size] * [row count]`.
 The size of hash indexes is `[bucket count] * 8 bytes`.

-When there is an active workload, additional memory is needed to account for row versioning and various operations.
+When there is an active workload, extra memory is needed to account for row versioning and various operations.
 How much memory is needed in practice depends on the workload, but to be safe the recommendation is to start with two times the expected size of memory-optimized tables and indexes, and observe what are the memory requirements in practice.
 The overhead for row versioning always depends on the characteristics of the workload - especially long-running transactions increase the overhead.
-For most workloads using larger databases (e.g., >100GB), overhead tends to be limited (25% or less).
+For most workloads using larger databases (e.g., >100 GB), overhead tends to be limited (25% or less).

 ## Detailed Computation of Memory Requirements